xjw1001001/IGCrebuild/README.md

 Gene Conversion Project

+Code for IGC inference as described in Ji-Griffing-Thorne 2016 MBE paper is available here.
 This is the first approach with the smallest possible multi-gene family (only two paralogs).
-Code for IGC inference as described in Ji-Griffing-Thorne 2016 MBE paper is available here.

-Data: Yeast
+Data: Yeast (stored in MafftAlignment folder)

 Dependent: